 The clock is ticking.

-We know… the very word ‘data’ might be enough to make you switch off.
-But in an increasingly digital landscape the fact is, data is king.
-Data is the oil that drives the engine of any business.
+In short, we know the very word data might be enough to make you switch off.
+But in an increasingly digital landscape, the fact is, data is king.
+Data, in essence, is the oil that drives the engine of any business.

-And the new General Data Protection Regulations (GDPR), coming into force in May 2018 are not to be ignored.
+As a result, the new General Data Protection Regulations (GDPR) coming into force in May 2018 are not to be ignored.

-The stakes are high.
-Those found to be non-compliant come ‘D-day’ may face significant financial penalties.
-For anyone not prepared, GDPR could prove to be a big business headache.
+Subsequently, the stakes are definitely high.
+Those who are non-compliant come D-day may face significant financial penalties.
+Lack of preparation, in short, means GDPR could prove to be a big business headache.
 But it’s not too late to start your roadmap to GDPR compliance if you act now.

 So what is GDPR and what does it mean to you?

-GDPR is a big deal for businesses, whether large and small, yet 25% of businesses are unaware of it.
+GDPR is, in reality, a big deal for businesses, whether large and small.
+However, 25% of businesses are still unaware of it.

 A far stricter, more rigorous version of the data protection act, GDPR is being introduced to ensure best practice when personal information is being used digitally.

-Anyone handling or processing personal information such as HR, payroll details, customer marketing and client contact databases, will fall under the jurisdiction of GDPR.
+Anyone handling or processing personal information such as HR, payroll details, customer marketing, and client contact databases, will fall under the jurisdiction of GDPR.
 And GDPR’s reach goes much further than electronic databases.
-If you use business security cameras or even offer staff mobile phones, GDPR applies to you too.
+For instance, if you use business security cameras or even offer staff mobile phones, GDPR applies to you too.